santosh-sirsat/DataStructure/README.md

 # DataStructure
 Under this repository you will get the different data structures programs
 1. Array
-2. LinkedList
+2. Queue
-3. Binary Tree
+3. Stack
+4. LinkedList
-4. Binary Search Tree
+5. Binary Tree